cannon-zz/s2kit/README.md

 >
 > s2kit_fx.pdf

-which is now in doc/
+which is now in doc/.
+In 2025, I migrated the project to github from git.ligo.org.